gol4ng/signal/README.md

 func main() {
     defer signal.SubscribeWithKiller(func(signal os.Signal) {
-      // here you can implement your application stopping steps fmt.Println("this code is execute when signal os.Interrupt, syscall.SIGTERM was received") }, os.Interrupt, syscall.SIGTERM)()
+      // here you can implement your application stopping steps fmt.Println("this code is executed when signal os.Interrupt, syscall.SIGTERM was received") }, os.Interrupt, syscall.SIGTERM)()

     // your application code here